ashokjain001/NeighborhoodMaps/README.md

 =========================
 This is fifth project of the Udacity Fullstack Nanodegree Program.

-This is a single page application featuring a map of my favorite neighborhood.
+This is a single page web application featuring a map of my favorite neighborhood.
 This app demonstrates the ability to use a js framework(knockout.js) together with Google Maps API and Foursquare API.

 ## Skills Demonstrated